 A Study in Trauma and Somatic Memory

-A One-Day Workshop with Dr Janina Fisher PhD
+A Two-Day Workshop with Dr Janina Fisher PhD

 It is not the traumatic events that haunt survivors for decades afterward.
 It is the impact or legacy of those events in the form of emotional, body and behavioural memories.